The application is now closed. Stay tuned for the winners announcement soon!

 - Empowerment programs for low-income girls and women in transition

-These scholarships reflect the mission and values of NCJW, a nonsectarian, grassroots organization of volunteers and advocates who turn progressive ideals into action.
-Find out more here about award recipients from previous years.
+These scholarships reflect the mission and values of the National Council of Jewish Women (NCJW), a nonsectarian, grassroots organization of volunteers and advocates who turn progressive ideals into action.
+Click here to find out more about award recipients from previous years.

 For questions, please contact Marina Levy, Operations Manager at (415) 546-9902 x104 or firstname.lastname@example.org.